-- Studio checks if the login.html file exists, backs it up, and replaces it with a new version.
-Also, Studio checks if index.html exists, it searches for
+- Studio checks if the login.html file exists, backs it up, and replaces it with a new version (for more information on this process, see the File Set Up section).

-- Studio does checks and changes (if necessary) at the Project Security level (for more information on this process, see the Project Security Level Set Up section).
+- Studio does checks and changes (if necessary) at the App Security level (for more information on this process, see the App Security Level Set Up section).

 If security has already been set to Prototype/demo or Production in Studio Pro, these settings may be incompatible (too advanced) with Studio roles and permissions settings.
 In this case, you will not be able to edit roles and permissions in Studio.
 For more information on security settings in Studio, see Security, Roles & Permissions in the Studio Guide.